Kennedy777/TarotReading/README.md

 ## Setup/Installation Requirements

-1. Clone github repository
+1. Open https://kennedy777.github.io/TarotReading/ in any browser to play!
-2. Open index.html in browser
+2. OR, clone github repository at https://kennedy777.github/TarotReading/ Open index.html in browser

 ## Known Bugs
 * No known bugs at this time.